apppoint-release/BizAPP-Docs/docs/InstallBizAPP.md

-# Installing BizAPP

-To install Bizapp build (Devrelease) on your system:
+To install Bizapp build (Devrelease)on your system:

 1. On your Desktop, click **Start** and open **Windows Powershell** and **Run as Administrator**.
 2. Type **Powershell** at the Command Prompt.
 The PS C:\Windows\system32\ appears at the prompt.